Shoulder Clinic

 At a state and national level, I am actively engaged in Surgical Societies.
 I am a member of the Australian Society of Shoulder and Elbow Surgery and the Australian Hand Surgery Society.
 I am a past President of the Queensland Hand Surgery Society and a previous Scientific Secretary of the Queensland Branch of the AOA.
 I am a past Secretary of the Queensland Shoulder Society.
 I am a past member of the Royal Australasian College of Surgeons Queensland Regional Committee.
 At the Brisbane Private Hospital, I was Chairman of the Patient Care Review Committee and a member of the Brisbane Private Medical Advisory Committee for over 12 years.

-The University of Queensland recognised my work teaching medical students and surgical colleagues, my research activities, and the contributions made through leadership roles when it appointed me as Associate Professor.
+The University of Queensland recognised my work teaching medical students and surgical colleagues, my research activities, and the contributions made through leadership roles when it appointed me Associate Professor in 2016.
 The Queensland University of Technology appointed me Professor (adjunct) in 2022.

 As a shoulder surgeon I aim to get you the best possible result for your shoulder problem.
-My primary clinical interests are shoulder joint replacement surgery, and instability surgery, including dislocations and rotator cuff issues.
+My primary clinical interests are shoulder joint replacement surgery, instability surgery, including dislocations, and rotator cuff issues.

 For patients requiring consideration of shoulder replacement or instability surgery, CT scans have become increasingly important in decision-making.
 My office can assist you in organising appropriate imaging for your shoulder condition.